NibbledBit/NibbledBit/README.md

 🏢 My day job is working on Smart Vending Machines in the UK.

-🌱 I’m currently expanding my Solidity and Blockchain experience!
+🌱 I’m currently expanding my MAUI experience!

-🔭 My latest project is a build your own Profile Picture NFT.
+🔭 My latest project is an app to help remember gifts for birthdays and anniversaries.

 📫 How to reach me: [Contact me on my WordPress blog](https://bitofanibble.com/contact/).